-Our NEOs are entitled to severance upon termination without cause by us.
-Messrs.
-Swedish, Cannon, DeVeydt, and Goulet, and Ms. McCarthy are eligible for severance benefits pursuant to the Executive Agreement Plan as described beginning on page 67.
-Mr. Zoretic is eligible for severance benefits pursuant to his employment agreement, as described beginning on page 66.
+All of our NEOs are eligible for severance benefits pursuant to the Executive Agreement Plan as described beginning on page 65.
 We believe that a severance program is needed to attract and retain the executives that we need to achieve our business goals.